pnp/powershell/documentation/Set-PnPTeamsChannel.md

 ```

 ### -Identity
-Specify the channel id of the team to retrieve.
+Specify the channel id or display name of the channel to use.

 ```yaml
 Type: TeamsChannelPipeBind